ottergirl200/thefinalbomb/README.md

 im so tired

-who knew coding was such a sport
+who knew coding was such a sport...
+.. a sport of passion and pain..